 There are two technical assumptions for the derivation of our results.
 Assumption 1 ensures that it is strictly beneficial for the investor to own the whole project while the entrepreneur cannot manipulate the agent.
 It should be pointed out that under this assumption the set of feasible contracts (between the entrepreneur and the investor) which makes both principals willing to participate is non-empty.
-Assumption 2 guarantees that the participation constraint of the second player is nonempty.
-When this assumption does not hold, then the participation constraint of the second principal cannot hold for any shareholding arrangement.
-It should be pointed out that Assumption 1 fails to guarantee this constraint.
-Thus, even though Assumption 1 holds, if Assumption 2 does not hold the market collapses, i.e. the project cannot be financed by the investor.
+Assumption 2 guarantees the participation constraint of the second principal.